-3. Promotion to Full Professor
+6. Consideration for Promotion to Full Professor

-- 3.A.
-Consideration for Promotion to Full Professor - 3.A.I.
+- 6.A.
 Promotion to the rank of Full Professor will usually not be considered before the lesser of seven (7) years in the rank of Associate Professor or thirteen (13) years from the conferring of the doctorate (or its equivalent).
-Such consideration will normally take place in the seventh (7th) or thirteenth (13th) year as appropriate. - 3.A.II.
+Such consideration will normally take place in the seventh (7th) or thirteenth (13th) year as appropriate. - 6.A.I.
 Faculty members will be considered for promotion only if they signify to the departmental- or school-level committee in writing that they wish to be considered for promotion in a particular year.
-These committees shall ensure that the deadline for application for promotion is communicated in writing to all faculty employees each year. - 3.B.
-Criteria and procedures for Promotion to Full Professor - 3.B.I.
+These committees shall ensure that the deadline for application for promotion is communicated in writing to all faculty employees each year. - 6.B.
+Criteria and procedures for Promotion to Full Professor - 6.B.I.
 Promotion to the rank of Full Professor is based primarily on: - intellectual maturity; - outside recognition of the candidates as an authority in his/her chosen field and - significant contributions to research, scholarship and the profession and to the University.